kocaslam/OVAMO_CUHK/README.md

 There are a total of four parts:
   1) Part 0 - Wet lab of microbial growth;
   2) Part I - Growth parameters determination;
-  3) Part II - Explorative analysis;
+  3) Part II - Exploratory analysis;
   4) Part III - Structure integration (optional).

 Users are guided from the very begnning in obtaining the OD readout from microplat readers